 When he originally arrived in Seattle in 1987 before his 32-year career at Boeing took off, Suvendoo started volunteering with the Youth Tutoring Program (YTP), and he reconnected with YTP after he retired last year.
 “I really enjoy tutoring kids, because I have seen a lot of things around the world – and these kids have seen different things – and I see it as a back-and-forth discussion where we can learn from each other.”

-Sarah Johnson, YTP’s Volunteer Coordinator & Lake Washington Center Supervisor, says, “Suvendoo is a great tutor, and we are lucky to have him here supporting our students.
+The Youth Tutoring Program Supervisor of Lake Washington Center says, “Suvendoo is a great tutor, and we are lucky to have him here supporting our students.
 He has been an incredibly dedicated tutor to two brothers at Lake Washington.
 The students are always very excited and enthusiastic to work with him.
 He seems to have built up a great rapport with his two students and is always interested in learning more about how to support them with our program.

 “His first week, he told us about his initial involvement with YTP and how great of an experience he had.
 There are some new or returning tutors that are a bit apprehensive with working with groups, and it is great to see their group working and enjoying their sessions together.
 He is also flexible with supporting other students whenever his students are absent, and always has great questions or anecdotes to share.”